Crewe Hall: Estate buildings

 Crewe Hall Farmhouse, the estate's home farm, stands on the edge of the grounds, ¼ mile to the south east of the hall; it dates from around 1702 and is listed at grade II.
 In brown brick with a slate roof, it has two storeys and five bays to the front.
 Two of the adjacent farm buildings, dating from 1883 to 1884, are also listed.
 As of 2009, the Duchy of Lancaster is developing outbuildings at Crewe Hall Farm, including the two listed buildings, into leasehold offices totalling 27850 sqft.

 Several estate cottages near Weston Lodge were designed by W. E. Nesfield between 1860 and 1866, and are among his earliest works.
 They include Stowford and Magnolia Cottages (1864–65), which Nikolaus Pevsner describes as "cheerful and just a little Kate Greenaway", Smithy Cottage (around 1865) and Fir Tree Cottage (1865), all listed at grade II, as well as a half-timbered farmhouse on Weston Road.
 Rather than either the Jacobean mansion or its High Victorian interiors, their style derives from buildings of the Home Counties, with tile hanging, incised pargetting, half-hipped gables and high chimneys.
 Pevsner credits Nesfield with introducing these features to Cheshire.

 Modern hotel and Crewe estate

-As of 2019, Crewe Hall is a hotel in the QHotels Collection, set in 8 acre of parkland, with a restaurant, brasserie, extensive conference and event facilities, tennis courts and health club, including a gym, spa and swimming pool.
+As of 2025, Crewe Hall is a hotel in the QHotels group, set in 8 acre of parkland, with a restaurant, brasserie, conference facilities, tennis courts and health club, including a gym, spa and swimming pool.
 There are 117 bedrooms, of which 26 are located in the old building.
 The hall is licensed for civil wedding ceremonies.
-The hall and park are open to guests and users of the hotel.
-The Duchy of Lancaster retains ownership of a large area of the original estate, which is mainly managed as dairy farms and woodland, with some commercial development near Crewe and at Crewe Hall Farm.
+The hall and park are not otherwise open to the public.
+The Duchy of Lancaster retains ownership of a large area of the Crewe estate, which is mainly managed as dairy farms and woodland, with some commercial development near Crewe and at Crewe Hall Farm.